-- I premiered my composition The Tomb of the Grammarian Lysias, a setting of a poem by Constantine P. Cavafy for voice and audience members' mobile devices, at the joint International Computer Music Conference/Sound and Music Computing Conference in Athens in September 2014, with subsequent performances at the Music Acoustica festival at Beijing's Central Conservatory of Music in October and the First Web Audio Conference in Paris, co-hosted by IRCAM and Mozilla, in January 2015.
+- I've presented my composition The Tomb of the Grammarian Lysias, a setting of a poem by Constantine P. Cavafy for voice and audience members' mobile devices, at the joint International Computer Music Conference/Sound and Music Computing Conference (Athens 2014), Music Acoustica (Beijing 2014), the First Web Audio Conference (Paris 2015), and the 21st International Symposium on Electronic Art (Vancouver 2015).

 - I composed an algorithmic soundtrack for the dance performance Please Be Seated by UK-based New Movement Collective, performed at Southbank Centre in London, Royal Theatre Winchester, La Rambleta in Valencia, and the Centro Cultural de Picanya in 2014.

-- I gave a presentation entitled “Beyond Middleware: Thinking like a Programmer,” at the Game Developers Conference in San Francisco in March 2016, and previous a talk on "Optimizing Audio for Mobile Development" at the Game Developers Conference in Shanghai in October 2014.
+- I gave a talk on "Optimizing Audio for Mobile Development" at the Game Developers Conference in Shanghai in October 2014.

 - I presented a talk on my food opera project entitled "Food Opera: An Approach to Scoring Everyday Life" at TEDx Berklee Valencia on June 21, 2014.